dekum/ProjectAlpha/README.md

 ````

 <h4>Step 14 - 16</h4>
-Because of similiar function between 3 steps, thy were merged together to one step.
+Because of similar function between 3 steps, they were merged together to one step.
 Step 14: Add functionality to your classes that would allow them to be sorted by name with the Collections.sort
 method
 Step 15: You should also demonstrate the Collections.sort method
 Step 16: Create a method called print that would take your collection and list all of the contents.
 It should handle
 all of your classes

-First to able to be sort by name, the Class Product imeplemented Comparable, and inherited it's method: comparto.
+First, to able to be sort by name, the Class Product implemented Comparable <Product> and inherited its method: comparto.

 ```
 Public abstract class Product implements Item,Comparable {